FibreFoX/javafx-gradle-plugin/README.md

 New:
 * `nativeReleaseVersion` will now get sanitized, anything than numbers and dots are removed, this ensures compatibility with the used bundler toolsets
+* when using `noBlobSigning = true` (which will get dropped with JDK9) the `jarsigner` executable will be used, but it was lacking proper customization, therefor a new property was introduced `additionalJarsignerParameters` which will be appended to all other stuff on the jarsigner-command

 Changes:
 * reimplemented `additionalBundlerResources`, now searching for folders with the name of the used bundler, makes it possible to adjust nearly all bundlers now (for Mac a special replacement-class was created, as the default one did not provide any way to add more files)